dfs5/build-nap-container/README.md

 $ docker build --no-cache -t app-protect .

-Verify new 'app-protect:latest' image has been created:
+Verify that a new 'app-protect:latest' image has been created:

 $ docker images

 2. Update SIGnatures and Threat Campaigns (TC)

 $ docker build --no-cache -t app-protect -f NAPupdateSIG-TC .

+In log output watch out for signature update entries similar to:
+- 'app-protect-attack-signatures amd64 2020.11.12-1~bionic'
+- 'app-protect-threat-campaigns amd64 2020.11.11-1~bionic'

+Also verify that 'app-protect' image has a new image id.

 $ docker images      #image app-protect has a new image id